RamenVentures/Operating-Manual/README.md

 - **Cornered Resource**: Preferential access at attractive terms to a coveted asset that can independently enhance value.
 - **Process Power**: Embedded company organization and activity sets which enable lower costs and/or superior product.

-### 10. Could this be a 50x?
-(4 in 1,000)
+### 10. Can this be a 50x?

 Startups are dominated by power laws.
 [The top 10 unicorns are worth as much as the next 100 combined.](https://www.cbinsights.com/research/unicorn-power-law/) [0.04% of investments return 50x.](https://www.sethlevine.com/archives/2014/08/venture-outcomes-are-even-more-skewed-than-you-think.html)

-Can this team in this market at this valuation create a 50-100X return?
+Can this team in this market at this valuation be one of the 4/1,000 that create a 50-100X return?

 ## How We Help Our Portfolio Companies
-> The only thing that matters is getting to Product/Market fit.”
+> "The only thing that matters is getting to Product/Market fit.” \- Marc Andreessen
-> - Marc Andreessen

 We specialize in helping early-stage companies get to Product/Market Fit.
 Specifically, we can help in three ways: